huatengh/CoExpansionValidation/README.md

 Two options:

-* user specifies a list of species and assigns species to events randomly or evenly:
+* user specifies the number of events and assigns species to events randomly or evenly:

 ```{r specify the number of co-expansion events}
 species<-1:10 # or a vector of species names, can be characters